zogzog/cubicweb/doc/book/en/annexes/faq.rst

 What is the CubicWeb datatype corresponding to GAE datastore's UserProperty ?
 -----------------------------------------------------------------------------

-  If you take a look at your application schema and click on "display detailed view of metadata" you will see that there is a Euser entity in there.
+  If you take a look at your instance schema and click on "display detailed view of metadata" you will see that there is a Euser entity in there.
 That's the one that is modeling users.
 The thing that corresponds to a UserProperty is a relationship between